edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 With the following seven steps, employers can ensure the design and development of online sexual harassment training that is truly effective:

-*  Walk the talk – communicate, and demonstrate, organizational commitment in policy and practice
+*  Walk the talk – communicate and demonstrate organizational commitment in policy and practice
 *  Create the right culture, starting at the top
-*  Consider your audience – managerial responsibilities vs. individual employee awareness
+*  Consider your audience, including managerial responsibilities vs. individual employee awareness
 *  Choose the right format to ensure training that will stick
 *  Provide a safe open door environment for victim and witness reporting
 *  Make online harassment training for employees an ongoing exercise